AbrahamGhani/AbrahamGhani/README.md

 **[YourUsername]/[YourUsername]** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Welcome to my GitHub profile!
-I'm passionate about coding, learning, and creating something new.
-Here's a bit about me:
+I’m someone who’s curious about technology, excited to learn, and always up for building something new.
+Thanks for dropping by!

 ### 👨‍💻 About Me